Lockheed F-117 Nighthawk: Yugoslavia

 One F-117 (AF ser. no. 82-0806) was lost to enemy action.
 It was downed during an Operation Allied Force mission against the Army of Yugoslavia on 27 March 1999.
-The aircraft was acquired by a fire-control radar at a distance of 13 km and an altitude of 8 km.
-SA-3s were then launched by a Yugoslav version of the Soviet Isayev S-125 "Neva" (NATO name SA-3 "Goa") anti-aircraft missile system.
+The aircraft was shot down at a distance of 13 km and an altitude of 8 km.
+SA-3s were then launched by a Yugoslav version of the Soviet Isayev S-125 "Neva" (NATO name SA-3 "Goa") antiaircraft missile system.
 The launcher was run by the 3rd Battalion of the 250th Air Defence Missile Brigade under the command of Colonel Zoltán Dani.
 After the explosion, the aircraft became uncontrollable, forcing the pilot to eject.
-The pilot was recovered six hours later by a United States Air Force Pararescue team.
+The pilot was recovered six hours later by a USAF pararescue team.
 The stealth technology from the downed F-117 has reportedly been studied by Russia, and possibly China.
 The U.S. did not attempt to destroy the wreckage; senior Pentagon officials claimed that its technology was already dated and no longer important to protect.

 American sources state that a second F-117 was targeted and damaged during the campaign, allegedly on 30 April 1999.
 The aircraft returned to Spangdahlem Air Base, but it supposedly never flew again.
 The USAF continued using the F-117 during Operation Allied Force.